Overview

 How to set it up

-• Category - which category level to send (child category by default); Pro feature for additional options
+- Category - which category level to send (child category by default); more options available with Pro (Pro)

-• Brand, Stock status, Variant - enable the dimensions you want to appear in GA4 item reports (Pro features)
+- Brand, Stock status, Variant - enable the dimensions you want to appear in GA4 item reports (Pro)

-• Track customer: User ID and Track customer: Group - send logged-in customer data for cross-device attribution (Pro features)
+- Track customer: User ID and Track customer: Group - send logged-in customer data for cross-device attribution (Pro)

 Notes